Jack Bursey: Early years

 Bursey was born in 1903 in a small village called St. Lunaire in Newfoundland.
 He grew up fishing on the Grand Banks from his father's schooner, driving dog teams across the frozen land and bay, and skinning seals for food and clothing.
 He had two brothers and three sisters.
-His family worked six days a week, gardening in the rocky soil and fishing in the summer, mending nets, dog sledding, and catching seals in the winter.
-Bursey's family was a little better off than his cousins, aunts, and uncles because of their schooner and family-owned store, where the other residents traded.
+His family worked six days a week, gardening in the rocky soil and fishing in the summer, and mending nets, dog sledding, and catching seals in the winter.
+Bursey's family was a little better off than his cousins, aunts, and uncles because of their schooner and family-owned store, where the town's other residents traded.
 They also bought and sold all the fish in the village.

 With assistance from a doctor in St. Anthony, Bursey left home at 21 and enrolled at a Boston institute in the United States.